 - Fellows will be selected based on the quality of the posts submitted to us.
 If the two posts submitted by the applicant are not sufficient to make a determination of suitability for the Fellowship, more posts may be required after mutual dialogue with the applicant.

 - If the first post from an applicant is of sub-standard quality, further posts from him/her will not be considered, barring exceptional circumstances.

 - The posts that meet the editorial standards of the blog will be published as guest posts.
-However, if the topic has already been covered on the blog, then the post will not be published unless it introduces in a new angle or dimension or perspective.

-- Topical relevance
+- Topical relevance/Choice of topic

 - Research skills

 - Analytical skills